Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Violation of the ability to learn can arise for many reasons, sometimes without an organic basis.
-However, neurological diseases, especially when combined with mild mental retardation or attention disorder, have a significant impact on the learning process.
-The very term "dyslexia" is intended for those conditions when the patient has a specific inability to read in the absence of neurological problems, normal intelligence and good health.
-Many of these patients are referred to ophthalmologists due to the erroneous opinion that the child's specificity in the structure of the organ of vision, eyeball movements or a physiology of vision is a cause of poor academic performance.
+Learning disabilities can arise for many reasons, sometimes without an organic basis.
+However, neurological diseases, especially in combination with mild mental retardation or attention deficit disorder, have a significant impact on the learning process.
+The term "dyslexia" itself is intended for those conditions when the patient has a specific inability to read in the absence of neurological problems, normal intelligence and good health.
+Many of these patients are referred to ophthalmologists due to the erroneous belief that the child's specific structure of the visual organ, eye movements or disorders of the physiology of vision are the cause of poor academic performance.

-However, careful dynamic observation does not allow to detect specific visual disorders that occur in these patients no more often than in the control group of children of similar age.
-The connection with dyslexia was not detected in the following violations:
+However, careful dynamic observation does not reveal specific visual disorders, which are not more common in these patients than in the control group of children of the same age.
+No connection with dyslexia was found in the following disorders:

-- strabismus, especially converging with a small deflection angle or lack of convergence;
+- strabismus, especially convergent with a small angle of deviation or convergence insufficiency;

-- the relationship between the eye dominance of the right or left eye over the right or left arm;
+- the relationship of ocular dominance of the right or left eye over the right or left hand;

 - optokinetic nystagmus;